dolphindb/Tutorials_EN/single_machine_cluster_deploy.md

 # DolphinDB Cluster Deployment on Single Server

-A DolphinDB cluster consists of 3 types of nodes: data node, agent, and controller.
+A DolphinDB cluster consists of 3 types of nodes: data node, agent and controller.
   *  Data are stored and queries (and more complex computations) are executed on the data nodes.
   *  An agent node executes the commands issued by the controller to start or close local data nodes.
   *  The controller collects heartbeats of agents and data nodes, and monitors the status of each node.
 It provides the web interface for cluster management.